kristiankime/web-education-games/README.md

 ### [Play](http://www.playframework.com/)

 Play is a Java or Scala based Web Framework, I've choosen to work in Scala for this project.
 Play requires a JDK be installed on your system.
 So if you don't already have one you'll need to get one.
-Details about how to install play (and a JDK) are on the [play install page](http://www.playframework.com/documentation/2.1.x/Installing).
+The project is currently using play 2.2.0.
+Details about how to install play (and a JDK) are on the [play install page](http://www.playframework.com/documentation/2.2.x/Installing).

 Play has a lot to it.
 Documentation and tutorials can be found on the play web site.
-There is a [To Do List Example App here](http://www.playframework.com/documentation/2.1.x/ScalaTodoList).
+There is a [To Do List Example App here](http://www.playframework.com/documentation/2.2.x/ScalaTodoList).
 But if all you want to do is run this project you'll just need to get Play installed.

 ### [Eclipse](http://www.eclipse.org/)

 Eclipse is a IDE which has support for Scala an even play projects.
 Initial installation is simple just download from the [download page](http://www.eclipse.org/downloads/) and put it where you want it.
+The project is tested under eclipse version 4.3 (Kepler).
+It is suggested that the

 Eclipse has many plugins that may be useful but the primary one for this project is the [Scala one](http://scala-ide.org/download/current.html).
+This project is currently tested using the scala ide from this download site http://download.scala-ide.org/sdk/e38/scala210/stable/site.

 Another helpful plugin is EGit which can be found by searching in the eclipse market place.

 ### [Heroku](https://www.heroku.com/)